PurpleUltraViolet/snake/README.md

 ## How to play?

-Use the arrow keys or vim keys to move, don't hit the walls, and don't hit yourself while eating apples (red squares) to grow.
+Use the arrow keys or vim keys to move and don't hit yourself while eating apples (red squares) to grow.